MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netringsetrxpostfragmentiterator.md

 After calling **NetRingSetRxPostFragmentIterator**, the fragment ring's **NextIndex** advances to the [**NET_RING_FRAGMENT_ITERATOR**](net-ring-fragment-iterator.md)'s current position in the ring.
 Therefore, the fragments between the old value of **NextIndex** and the iterator's **Index - 1** inclusive are posted to hardware and are transferred to the drain section of the ring.

-For an animation and code example of posting fragments to hardware, see [Using net rings and net ring iterators](using-net-rings-and-net-ring-iterators.md).
+For an animation and code example of posting fragments to hardware, see [Net rings and net ring iterators](net-rings-and-net-ring-iterators.md).

 ## Requirements